 McCauley is many things to many different kinds of skiers.
 What follows is NYSkiBlog’s perspective.

-If you’re a powder hunting NY skier you should check out McCauley.
-The mountain is in a good position to catch lake effect snow that will never make it as far east as Gore.
+If you’re a powder hunting NY skier you might like McCauley.
+The mountain is in good position to catch lake effect snow that will never make it as far east as Gore.
 McCauley has a respectable base elevation and often gets more snow than Gore.
 We watch McCauley weather all season, but especially after a rain storm, when the lake effect can bring it back to life more quickly than some larger mountains.

-The entire mountain is served by a classic Hall Double, that is maintained like a museum piece.
+The entire mountain is served by a classic lift, a Hall double chair, that is maintained like a museum piece.
 The hill’s 600+ feet of vertical skis bigger than you might think.
 The front three — Helmer’s, Olympic and DeCamp — are the real deal; expert terrain that is often left ungroomed.
 Helmer’s, the classic lift line, to our knowledge, is never groomed.
 In addition there is a significant amount of tree skiing.
 The biggest contiguous section, off Challenger, is a wide-open blast.

 If all of this seems like an unusual way to describe a small community hill, it is.
 While McCauley appeals to the powder hounds in us, it’s really a warm family place that just happens to have good terrain and excellent snowfall.